kekse1/count.php/README.md

 BUT I've finally managed now the `<img>` drawing facilities (see below!), so you can also embed it now as simple `<img src="..?draw[...]">`! :D~

-### Readonly mode
-You can use the script regularily, but pass `?readonly`.
-That will only return/draw the current value without writing any files or cookies.
-The value is not changed then.
-So one can view it without access to the file system or the CLI mode.

 ### Refresh
 If you are able to reload the counter dynamically on your web sites, please do it.